munificent/finch/doc/markdown/expressions.markdown

     :::finch
     a <- "some value"

-Variables do not have to be explicitly declared&mdash; assigning it a value will create it if it doesn't already exist.
+Variables do not have to be explicitly declared&mdash;assigning it a value will create it if it doesn't already exist.
 The value returned by an assignment expression is the assigned value.
 For example:

     :::finch
     write: (a <- "hi")